“Successful wickedness hath obtained the name virtue… when it is for the getting of the kingdom.”

 When Khalid Sheikh was finally captured in the suburbs of Pakistan, his laptop yielded a deep treasure-trove of contacts and information that proved invaluable to authorities.
 But Khalid’s involvement was only in passing here, and so we return to al-Owhali’s story.

-As al-Owhali got out of the shotgun-side of the Toyota pick-up truck driven by his friend and comrade, Azzam, he subconsciously dusted himself off.
+As al-Owhali got out of the shotgun-side of the Toyota pick-up truck driven by his friend and comrade, Azzam, he casually dusted himself off.

 But there was a problem.
 It wasn’t that his pistol wasn’t where it was supposed to be.
 It was in his jacket.
 But he’d left his jacket on his seat.
 Back in the Toyota.

-Flash bangs are designed to be effective within enclosed spaces and not outside, and then only to stun the enemy.
+Flash-bangs are designed to be effective within enclosed spaces but not outdoors, and then only to stun the enemy.
 They temporarily blind and deafen him with the detonation of magnesium and ammonium perchlorate, giving you a few moments of initiative.
 About the only way one could possibly be lethal is if you manage to stuff it into someone’s mouth like an apple in a suckling pig.
-That al-Owhali was armed with flash-bang grenades instead of lethal concussive or incendiary ones is just another symptom of the entire attack’s absurdity.
+That al-Owhali was armed with flash-bang grenades instead of lethal concussive or incendiary ones ended up being just the first symptom of the entire attack’s absurdity.

 Watching al-Owhali’s antics, Azzam knew the guards would soon be sounding the alarm and launching a counterattack.
 So while he still could, he rammed the Toyota against the wall protecting the Embassy compound.
+Why he rammed the Toyota into the wall instead of the security gate is anyone’s guess.
 Watching this happen al-Owhali, figuring he’d done all he could, began to sprint away from martyrdom as Azzam pressed the button on the Toyota’s dashboard, triggering a blast that knocked al-Owhali to the pavement and took over two-hundred lives.

 Days after the bombings at the two US Embassies the Clinton administration reacted by launching Tomahawk missile strikes against suspected terrorist training camps in Afghanistan, provoking a range of reactions.

-America’s retaliation for the attacks were protested by thousands of Muslims the world over, and added to bin Ladin’s argument that the United States was engaged in war against Islam.
-Out of all the leaders vying for control of the terrorist training apparatus of Afghanistan, bin Ladin now began to emerge as the emir, and his al-Qaeda ideology gained an authority for Islamic extremists the world over that has yet to be surpassed.
-Soon, anyone who aspired to join the struggle against the West saw bin Ladin as the focus of their ambitions.
+America’s retaliation for the attacks were protested by thousands of Muslims the world over, and added to bin Laden’s argument that the United States was engaged in war against Islam.
+Out of all the leaders vying for control of the terrorist training apparatus of Afghanistan, bin Laden now began to emerge as the emir, and his al-Qaeda ideology gained an authority for Islamic extremists the world over that has yet to be surpassed.
+Soon, anyone who aspired to join the struggle against the West saw bin Laden as the focus of their ambitions.

 As is the goal of Symbolic Terror, the Embassy bombings in Nairobi and Dar es Salaam began the process of drawing attention to al-Qaeda and their cause, and in doing so drawing in eager new recruits as well as many new donations from wealthy Muslims abroad.
 And these acts of Symbolic Terror were also meant to begin the cycle of Political Terrorism, by incurring retaliation that would in turn draw support and sympathy to the terrorists and enmity against their target.